Egan's Fundamentals of Respiratory Care Elsevier eBook on VitalSource (Retail Access Card), 12th Edition

 Elsevier eBook on VitalSource - Access Card

-Learn the principles and skills you'll need as a respiratory therapist!
+Teach your students the principles and skills they'll need as respiratory therapists!
 Egan’s Fundamentals of Respiratory Care, 12th Edition provides a solid foundation in respiratory care and covers the latest advances in this ever-changing field.
-Known as "the bible for respiratory care," this text makes it easy to understand the role of the respiratory therapist, the scientific basis for treatment, and clinical applications.
-Comprehensive chapters correlate to the 2020 NBRC Exam matrices, preparing you for clinical and exam success.
-Written by noted educators Robert Kacmarek, James Stoller, and Albert Heuer, this edition includes new chapters on heart failure as well as ethics and end-of-life care, plus the latest AARC practice guidelines.
+Known as "the bible for respiratory care," this text makes it easy for students to understand the role of the respiratory therapist, the scientific basis for treatment, and clinical applications.
+Comprehensive chapters prepare students for clinical and exam success by correlating to the 2020 NBRC Exam matrices.
+A market-leading text for more than 40 years, this edition includes new chapters on heart failure as well as ethics and end-of-life care, plus the latest AARC practice guidelines.

 - Updated content reflects the newest advances in respiratory care, preparing you to succeed in today's health care environment.